-This Sub-scheme covers claims for compensation that arise following the failure of an authorised insurer.
-There are currently 26 general business insurers in insolvent run-off with protected claims, and two small life assurance firms.
+This sub-scheme covers claims for compensation that arise following the failure of an authorised insurer.

-The FSCS will safeguard policyholders if an authorised firm is unable to meet claims against it, for example if it has been placed in provisional liquidation or administration.
+FSCS will safeguard policyholders if an authorised firm is unable to meet claims against it, for example, if it has been placed in provisional liquidation or administration.

-To find out whether an insurance firm is authorised, please refer to the PRA's Firm Check section on their website.
+To find out whether an insurance firm is authorised, search the Financial Conduct Authority's financial services register.

 Eligibility depends on a number of factors, including whether the policy was issued before or after Brexit.

-The FSCS's role will be to maintain the payment of benefits that are due under protected policies and to try and arrange for the continuity of insurance for all eligible policyholders.
+FSCS's role will be to maintain the payment of benefits that are due to under-protected policies and to try and arrange for the continuity of insurance for all eligible policyholders.
 This may be arranged, for example, by transferring the ongoing policies of the failed insurer to another insurance firm, or by arranging the issue of new policies from another insurer (in substitution for existing policies).

-When a claim or return premium is agreed it is submitted to The FSCS by the appointed run-off agent to confirm its eligibility under the Scheme's rules, and for payment.
-For larger insurance firm failures ('estates') the eligibility check will be carried out by the run-off agent and the FSCS will confirm eligibility at the time of payment.
+When a claim or return premium is agreed it is submitted to FSCS by the appointed run-off agent to confirm its eligibility under FSCS's rules, and for payment.
+For larger insurance firm failures ('estates') the eligibility check will be carried out by the run-off agent and FSCS will confirm eligibility at the time of payment.

 Payments are made either by cheque or electronic transfer depending on the urgency of the case, usually within five days of receipt of the payment request.